AMReX-Astro/Microphysics/README.md

 * `screening/`: the screening routines for nuclear reactions.
 These are called by the various networks

-* `unit_test/`: code specific to unit tests within this repo
+* `unit_test/`: code specific to unit tests within this repo.
+In particular,

+  - `test_eos` will test an equation of state by first calling it will (rho, T), and then calling it with other inputs to recover rho and/or T.  A cube of data, with rho, T, and X is tested.

+  - `test_react` will call a reaction network on a cube of data (rho, T, X).

 * `util`: linear algebra routines for the various integrators (including BLAS and LINPACK)

 These routines are written to be compatible with: